marcolanaro/DataChannel.IO/Readme.md

 Datachannel.io is inspired by the amazing socket.io framework and implements a real-time communication using the WebRTC technology.
 Peers are directly connected and datas are exchanged between clients without passing throug the server.

 Socket.io is only used to serve signals between clients.
-You can choose the namespace where socket.io server his signals.
+You can choose the namespace where socket.io serve his signals.

 ## Installing
 	npm install datachannel.io